Admission Requirements

 Test of Essential Academic Skills (TEAS) Transcript

 You may submit up to two TEAS transcripts per application cycle.
 The higher of the two scores will be accepted.
-TEAS transcripts must be requested when you register for test or through your ATI Testing account after taking it.
+TEAS transcripts can be requested through your AT Testing account when you register for the test or after taking it.

 • TEAS scores are valid for two years.
 Any TEAS transcripts older than two years will not be accepted.

-• If you wish to re-use a TEAS score from a previous application, you do not need to resend the transcript.
-You must email the Nursing Admissions & Advisement Manager with your name and the date of the TEAS score you wish to reuse.
-This email must be sent by the materials deadline.
+• TEAS transcripts are not automatically re-used if a student re-applies for another term.
+To re-use a TEAS score from a previous application, you must email with your name and the date of the TEAS score.
+This email must be sent by the material submission deadline.

-Nursing program admission requires students to be enrolled at the university as a degree-seeking student.
+Nursing program admission requires students to be enrolled at the university as a degree-seeking student for the term for which they are applying.
 You may apply to the nursing major prior to applying to the university, but you will not be allowed to start the program without being enrolled as a degree-seeking student.

 University Enrollment Reminders

-• If you are returning to TU after a break in attendance (without a completed bachelor's degree), you must reenroll at the university.
+• Returning to TU: If you are returning to TU after a break in attendance (without a completed bachelor's degree), you must reenroll at the university.

 • A break in attendance is defined as not enrolling for at least one regular academic term (fall or spring).